Introduction: Opening Remarks on Faith, Simplicity, Justification and Facts

 that you might superimpose a cultural as well as psychological interpretation on your ‘seeing’.

 Justification of Beliefs in Science

 When it comes down to particular assertions in science, the justification of belief can be very detailed and extremely complex.
 There is no overarching blueprint to tell us how all ideas and science can be justified.
-[In a later section, I have examined the justification for a particular scientific belief the existence of Gravitational Waves].
+[In a later section, I have examined the justification for a particular scientific belief the existence of Gravitational Waves within the context of the developing history of Astronomy].
 In addition to the complexity of the supporting activities and beliefs, we will see that it is possible to historicize the context of any particular scientific belief for a richer understanding of how we produce particulars claims in science.